Steroid sulfatase: Reactions

-Also acts on some related steryl sulfates.
+It also acts on some related steryl sulfates.

 Function

 The protein encoded by this gene catalyzes the conversion of sulfated steroid precursors to the free steroid.
 This includes DHEA sulfate, estrone sulfate, pregnenolone sulfate, and cholesterol sulfate, all to their unconjugated forms (DHEA, estrone, pregnenolone, and cholesterol, respectively).
 The encoded protein is found in the endoplasmic reticulum, where it is present as a homodimer.

 Distribution of STS and EST activities for interconversion of estrone (E1) and estrone sulfate (E1S) in adult human tissues.

 Clinical significance

 A congenital deficiency in the enzyme is associated with X-linked ichthyosis, a scaly-skin disease affecting roughly 1 in every 2,000 to 6,000 males.
 The excessive skin scaling and hyperkeratosis is caused by a lack of breakdown and thus accumulation of cholesterol sulfate, a steroid that stabilizes cell membranes and adds cohesion, in the outer layers of the skin.

 Genetic deletions including STS are associated with an increased risk of developmental and mood disorders (and associated traits), and of atrial fibrillation or atrial flutter in males.
 Both steroid sulfatase deficiency and common genetic risk variants within STS may confer increased atrial fibrillation risk.
 Cardiac arrhythmia in STS deficiency may be related to abnormal development of the interventricular septum or interatrial septum.
 Blood-clotting abnormalities may occur more frequently in males with XLI and female carriers.
 Knockdown of STS gene expression in human skin cell cultures affects pathways associated with skin function, brain and heart development, and blood-clotting that may be relevant for explaining the skin condition and increased likelihood of ADHD/autism, cardiac arrhythmias and disorders of hemostasis in XLI.

 Steroid sulfates like DHEA sulfate and estrone sulfate serve as large biologically inert reservoirs for conversion into androgens and estrogens, respectively, and hence are of significance for androgen- and estrogen-dependent conditions like prostate cancer, breast cancer, endometriosis, and others.
 A number of clinical trials have been performed with inhibitors of the enzyme that have demonstrated clinical benefit, particularly in oncology and so far up to Phase II.
 The non-steroidal drug Irosustat has been the most studied to date.